 That this will be a distant memory someday.

-Let me have the faith for both of us that this isn’t the end of the road, but just a bump in it.
+Let me have the faith for both of us that these hard times aren’t the end of the road, but just a bump in it.

-I’ll walk alongside you in these hard times, reminding you of this as often as you need until you can start to feel more hopeful yourself.
+I’ll walk alongside you, reminding you of this as often as you need until you can start to feel more hopeful yourself.

 Until the hell starts to ease up and the days become easier again.